How to Be Single

 How to Be Single is a 2016 American romantic comedy film directed by Christian Ditter and written by Abby Kohn, Marc Silverstein and Dana Fox, based on the novel of the same name by Liz Tuccillo.
 It stars Dakota Johnson, Rebel Wilson, Damon Wayans Jr., Anders Holm, Alison Brie, Nicholas Braun, Jake Lacy, Jason Mantzoukas, and Leslie Mann, and follows a group of women in New York City who have different approaches on how to be single.

 The film was theatrically released in the United States on February 12, 2016, by Warner Bros.
 Pictures.
 It grossed $112 million worldwide and received mixed reviews from critics.

 Plot

-Alice temporarily dumps her college boyfriend Josh, moving to New York City to be a paralegal and live with her sister, Meg, an OB/GYN who has no interest in having a baby or relationship.
+Alice temporarily dumps her college boyfriend Josh.
+She then moves to New York City to be a paralegal and live with her sister, Meg, an OB/GYN who has no interest in having a baby of her own or being in a relationship.
 Alice befriends wild Australian co-worker Robin, who enjoys partying and one-night stands, and local bartender Tom, who embraces the bachelor lifestyle and hooks up with several women, including Alice.
 Tom meets Lucy at his bar when she uses his Internet for free; she explains she is looking for "the one" using various dating sites.

 Alice meets with Josh, ready to reconcile.
 He explains he is seeing someone else, which distresses her.
 Meg has a change of heart while watching over a baby, deciding to have a child of her own via a sperm donor.

 Shortly after she becomes pregnant, Meg unexpectedly hooks up with a younger man, Ken, after meeting him at Alice's office Christmas party.
 He, the law office receptionist, is smitten with her.
-She tries to break it off, but he continues to pursue her cutely.
+She tries to break it off, but he continues to pursue her.
 Thinking Ken is too young for her to have a future with, Meg hides the pregnancy from him.

 Back at Tom's bar, Lucy has a string of horrible dates, at which point he realizes he has feelings for her.
 In an attempt to put herself out there, Alice attends a networking event, where she hits it off with a man named David.

 Lucy has been in a relationship for three weeks with Paul, who reveals he has been seeing other people, thinking she was doing the same, and breaks up with her.
 Lucy breaks down at her volunteer job reading to children at a bookstore.
 George, who works there, soothes her, and they begin a relationship.